As a kid, I looked at many things as big scary goals.

 When we seek the opinion of others or ask for feedback, we don’t admit defeat or succumb to the opinions of others.
 Instead, the opinion of others provides another perspective on what needs to change.
 Often, there is a gap between what we think we give to the world and the way others see us.

-- Negative feedback decreased feelings of competence, but still increased immediate game play.
+- Constructive/negative feedback decreased feelings of competence but still increased immediate gameplay.

-- Negative feedback motivated participants to repair their short-term performance.
+- Constructive/negative feedback motivated participants to repair their short-term performance.

 - Positive feedback fostered longer-term motivation in the participants.

 How To Make It Work For You: Seek feedback because it helps to keep you on track and committed to your project.